CryptoPunks Fraction Token (IPUNKS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CryptoPunks Fraction Token Price Prediction for 2025–2050

-According to your CryptoPunks Fraction Token price prediction, the value of IPUNKS is expected to change by 238.64%, reaching a price of 65.2550USD by 2050.
+According to your CryptoPunks Fraction Token price prediction, the value of IPUNKS is expected to change by 238.64%, reaching a price of 95.6983USD by 2050.

 Short Term CryptoPunks Fraction Token Price Prediction For Today, Tomorrow, This Week, and 30 Days